-George Floyd’s murder caused many firms to reveal how exposed they are to racial diversity issues.
+George Floyd's murder caused many firms to reveal how exposed they are to racial diversity issues.
 We examine investor and firm behaviors after this socially significant event to provide evidence on the valuation effects of the exposure and ensuing corporate responses.
-We develop a text-based measure of a firm’s exposure to racial diversity issues from conference call transcripts and find that, after the murder of George Floyd, firms with diversity exposure experience a stock price decrease of approximately 0.7% around the date of the conference call.
+We develop a text-based measure of a firm's exposure to racial diversity issues from conference call transcripts and find that, after the murder of George Floyd, firms with diversity exposure experience a stock price decrease of approximately 0.7% around the date of the conference call.
+We provide evidence that this effect is attributable to race-related exposure and not gender-related exposure.
 Initiatives taken by firms mitigate the negative market reaction.

 We examine firm disclosure choice during the initial public offering (IPO) roadshow presentation to understand the informativeness of a management presentation designed to attract investors.
 Although firms submit a comprehensive registration filing during the IPO, managers also prepare a roadshow presentation, which is shorter and typically allows managers more autonomy to select the information released and how it is discussed.
 We find that IPO roadshows have significantly more positive, less negative, and less uncertain language than the SEC filing.